MayaPosch/NymphCast/README.md

 If using a compatible OS (e.g. **Debian** Buster, Alpine Linux or Arch Linux), one can use the setup script:

 1. Run the `setup.sh` script in the project root to perform the below tasks automatically.
-2. Run the `install_linux.sh` script in the project root to install Avahi & Systemd services on Linux systems which support both.
+2. Run the `install_linux.sh` script in the project root to install the binaries and set up a systemd/OpenRC service on Linux systems.

 Else, use the manual procedure:

 1. Check-out [NymphRPC](https://github.com/MayaPosch/NymphRPC) elsewhere and build the library with `make lib`.
-2. Copy the NymphRPC library from `NymphRPC/lib/` to `/usr/local/lib` (or on Linux: shared library to `usr/lib`).
-3. Create `/usr/local/include/nymph` folder.
-Perform `sudo cp src/*.h /usr/local/include/nymph`.
+2. Install NymphRPC with `sudo make install`.
 4. Change to `NymphCast/src/server` and execute `make` command.
-5. The server binary is found under `bin/`.
-Copy the *.jpg images into a `bin/wallpapers/` folder for the screensaver feature.
-6. Copy the `nymphcast_config.ini` file into `bin/` as well.
-7. Copy the `apps/` folder into the `bin/`' folder.
+5. Use `sudo make install` to install the server and associated files.
+6. Use `sudo make install-systemd` (SystemD) or `sudo make install-openrc` (OpenRC) to install the relevant service file.

 ### **Building The NymphCast Player Client** ###